paulross/PythonExtensionPatterns/doc/sphinx/source/struct_sequence.rst

 .. note::

-    Unnamed fields doe not appear to work in Python versions prior to 3.11 with the following compile time error:
+    Unnamed fields does not appear to work in Python versions prior to 3.11 with the following compile time error:

     ``E   ImportError: dlopen(... cStructSequence.cpython-310-darwin.so, 0x0002): symbol not found in flat namespace '_PyStructSequence_UnnamedField'``